pactflow/docs.pactflow.io/website/docs/docs/login.md

 ### 1. Your email has not been confirmed

-Please check your inbox for an email with the subject "Verify your email" from `no-reply@id.smartbear.com`, and choose "confirm my account".
+Please check your inbox for an email with the subject "Verify your email" from `no-reply@id.smartbear.com` and choose "confirm my account".

 After this, you should be able to login.

 ### 2. You have not been invited to the account

-Only users that created the account (initial user) or have been invited to an account are able to login.
+Only users that created the account (initial user) or have been invited to an account can login.

 ## Github login error